Movement in learning: Applications in the classroom

+Movement in Learning Environments Research

+A study by Vujičić, Peić, and Petrić compared movement-based integrated learning in early childhood education across two groups attending city kindergartens (an experimental group emphasizing movement and a control group with standard integrated learning practices).
+In the experimental group, the gym was organized to enable children’s exploration, with the teacher taking on an indirect facilitator role, whereas the control group followed traditional teaching methods.
+Results of the research showed that children in the movement-based group exhibited higher levels of engagement, motor skill development, and enjoyment in learning.
+This research emphasized the importance of considering physical environments in early education for enhancing learning experiences.

 Additional benefits for special-needs learners

-Many special-needs learners are stuck in counterproductive mental states, and movement is a quick way to change them, movements, such as those involved in playing active games, will activate the brain across a wide variety of areas.
-A study by Reynolds and colleagues (2003) found that children with dyslexia were helped by a movement program.
-Those in the intervention group showed significantly greater improvement in dexterity, reading, verbal fluency, and semantic fluency than did the control group.
+Movements, such as those involved in playing active games, are thought to activate the brain across a wide variety of areas in ways that may be beneficial to students with disabilities.
+A study by Reynolds and colleagues (2003) found that children with dyslexia were assisted by a movement program.
+Those in the intervention group showed significantly greater improvement in dexterity, reading, verbal fluency, and semantic fluency than those in the control group.
 The exercising group also made substantial gains on national standardized tests of reading, writing, and comprehension in comparison with students in the previous year.